jpantano30/What_Are_We_Cooking-/README.md

   <li> One challenge I overcame invovled fetching from the API and making it work with the DOM.
 Everytime I got one button working, it would break my code somewhere else. </li>
   <li> Another challenge is that I am unable to figure out how to reset the page completely after pressing the back button.
 Everything seems to be reset until I click a button and the back button doesn't show up again.
 So escentially I am only able to get the back button to display once before it is clicked.
   <li> The formatting of the carousel was a challenge for me.
 I had trouble with the placement of the previous and next buttons. </li>
+  <li>The page's CSS looks completely different on Safari compared to Chrome so currently this app is only styled for Chrome.
  </ul>
 </details>